+- Why don't I see the actual supplier names in my report?

 Demographic information: years on file, Standard Industrial Classification code, business size

-+- Why did my business credit score drop?
++- Why did my business credit score drop or improve?

 It is not uncommon for a business credit score to fluctuate slightly.
 Experian's proprietary model for business credit scores looks at over 140 modeling variables to derive the Experian Business Credit Score, so there are other factors beyond what is displayed on the business credit report that can cause a score to slightly change or shift.